LyndonYRB/pathfinder-python/pathfinder-python/README.md

 - Use left click to draw the wall (light gray)

 - Press any key to start the algorithm to reach the target box.
-Green means that the box has been checked by the algo, red means
+Green means that the box has been checked by the algo, red means that the box is queued

 ## Requirements